 The trail climbs steeply out of the meadow through a nondescript forest to the Button Rock Trail junction (1.75 miles : 6,625').
 A little maneuvering yields terrific views across Ralph Price Reservoir and distant summits of Mt Meeker (13,911') and Longs Peak (14,259').
 Those seeking a longer hike may consider adding the 4-mile roundtrip Button Rock Trail, highly recommended for its spacious meadows and solitude.

 The Sleepy Lion Trail continues unevenly for a short spell before bending north and dropping down to the Ralph Price Reservoir Dam base and service road (2.7 miles : 6,253').

-Bear right on the service road, which crosses the voluminous dam outlet and realigns with North St Vrain Creek for an easy 2 mile return to the parking lot.
-You may divert up a short, steep spur just beyond the service road split to the top of the the dam wall (above the outlet, up and to the left).
-Here you'll enjoy views across the reservoir, and a close-up look at the complexities of dam construction.
+Bear right on the service road, which crosses the dam outlet and realigns with North St Vrain Creek for an easy 2 mile return to the parking lot.
+You may divert up a short, steep spur just past the service road split to the top of the the dam wall (above the outlet, up and to the left).
+Here you'll have views across the reservoir and a look at the complexities of dam construction.

 - N40 13.707 W105 20.582 — Button Rock Preserve Trailhead